vijaysmetgud/Dev-Ops-Trainings-Ajay/Kubernetes/Kubernetes_Defintions_of_yaml_files.md

 3. **LoadBalancer:-**

-   * LoadBalancer Exposes the Service externally using a cloud provider's load balancer. and also its too costly.
+   * LoadBalancer Exposes the Service through external IP using a cloud provider's load balancer. and also its too costly.

    * Here the problem is if we have one service then we can give our load balancer name  or  dns name created with route 53